-Canada is the USA’s cooler, more laid-back cousin.
-It doesn’t shout, it doesn’t get into unseemly arguments, it just gets on with the job of being nice.
-It’s also one of the most popular travel destinations right now as well, with people discovering its mix of friendliness, hospitality, cultured cities and wild, untamed nature.
+Canada is the US’s cooler, more laid-back cousin.
+It’s also one of the most popular travel destinations right now as well, with people discovering its mix of friendliness, hospitality, cultured cities, and wild, untamed nature.
 So with this in mind, we’ve prepared a quick list of the places to consider when planning your Canadian adventure.

 The largest city in Canada, Toronto is great fun.
 Lively and cosmopolitan with a student population numbering over 200,000 and a multicultural demographic including people from some 200 different nations, it jumps and dances with a vivacious spirit.
 Its nightlife scene is strong, with a burgeoning foodie scene – “fresh and local” seems to be the unwritten motto of the city’s chefs.

-Other cultural highlights range from the Frank Gehry-designed Art Gallery of Ontario to the city’s centuries-old neighbourhoods, as well as the chance to see three top sports teams – namely the Blue Jays (baseball), Toronto FC (Major League Soccer) and their beloved hockey team, the Maple Leafs.
-Shopping-wise, there are any number of big name department stores, or you could head on down to Kensington Market to pick up a treasure from one of the many vintage and second-hand shops.
+Other cultural highlights range from the Frank Gehry-designed Art Gallery of Ontario to the city’s centuries-old neighborhoods, as well as the chance to see three top sports teams – namely the Blue Jays (baseball), Toronto FC (Major League Soccer), and their beloved hockey team, the Maple Leafs.
+Shopping-wise, there are any number of big-name department stores, or you could head on down to Kensington Market to pick up a treasure from one of the many vintage and second-hand shops.

-New media has made Vancouver its home as well: since 2014, it’s been the permanent home of the TED conference, and the city has gained the reputation of being Hollywood North because of the amount of films and TV shows that have been filmed here, including X-Men, Godzilla and Deadpool.
-Add to that the 1,000 or so acres of beautiful Stanley Park right on the edge of downtown, as well as beaches, a fabulous aquarium and a cool craft beer scene, there’s something for everyone.
+New media has made Vancouver its home as well: since 2014, it’s been the permanent home of the TED conference, and the city has gained the reputation of being Hollywood North because of the number of films and TV shows that have been filmed here, including X-Men, Godzilla, and Deadpool.
+Add to that the 1,000 or so acres of beautiful Stanley Park right on the edge of downtown, as well as beaches, a fabulous aquarium, and a cool craft beer scene, there’s something for everyone.

 The Old City is the place to start.
 Take the funicular down to the Petit Champlain district to do some window shopping in this tourist hot spot before hiking up the steps back to the Frontenac, and check out the stores on nearby Rue Sainte-Jean.
 You could do it the other way round, but with all the amazing food and drink you’ll be consuming, this may be your only nod to real exercise.
 Other than that, it’s a perfect city for walking aimlessly and immersing yourself in a city that feels more European than anywhere else in North America.

 Described by local chef Caroline Dumas as “a city on a very human scale”, that’s the perfect way to describe it.
 Mount Royal Park – from where Montréal gets its name – is the green heart of the city, adored by locals and tourists alike.
-Mile End was the historic centre of the city’s 19th century immigrant population, and was a tough old melting pot of Italian, Greek, Jewish and Irish.
+Mile End was the historic center of the city’s 19th-century immigrant population and was a tough old melting pot of Italian, Greek, Jewish and Irish.
 Today, it’s still the best area of the city to grab a great pastrami sandwich.